Wild Camping in the UK – An Introduction

-What will I need for wild camping?
+What will I need for wild camping in the UK?
 Is it even legal to wild camp in the UK?
 What are the rules?
 You really have to do your homework when you think you might actually be breaking the law but don’t worry, all the answers will be revealed.

 If you’re a resident in, or are visiting, the UK and you have considered wild camping this guide to will tell you everything you need to know to get started.